 The Company issued long-term debt totaling \$100 million during 1996 and 1997 to provide completion financing for the Company's trading facility and headquarters.
 This issuance contained three series, each with different maturities, interest rates and repayment schedules.
 Series A notes require annual principal repayments from 2001 to 2010, and a final payment of principal in 2011.
-Series B notes require annual principal repayments from 2021.
+Series B notes require annual principal repayments from 2011 to 2020, and a final payment of principal in 2021.
 Series C notes require annual principal repayments from 2022 to 2025, and a final payment of principal in 2026.
-The notes represent senior unsecured obligations of the Company and are not secured by the company's headquarters, the Company's interest therein, or any other collateral.
+The notes represent senior unsecured obligations of the Company and are not secured by the Company's headquarters, the Company's interest therein, or any other collateral.
 The notes are subject to a prepayment penalty in the event they are paid off prior to their scheduled maturities.
 The Company believes that any economic benefit derived from early redemption of these notes would be offset by the redemption penalty.
 These notes place certain limitations on the Company's ability to incur additional indebtedness.
-At June 30, 2007 and December 31, 2006, the notes payable balance, including the current portion, was \$83.1 million.
-At June 30, 2007, the fair value of the notes was approximately \$98.1 million.
+At September 30, 2007 and December 31, 2006, the notes payable balance, including the current portion, was \$83.1 million.
+At September 30, 2007, the fair value of the notes was approximately \$99.4 million.